camel-tooling/camel-idea-plugin/readme.md

 ### TODOs

-The plugin is far from finished/ready, and therefore there is work to be done.
+The plugin is not finished and therefore there is work to be done.

 The issue tracker has a list of tickets with items to implement.
 This can be a good place to look for _stuff_ you can help with.